Get ready to be introduced to the sweetest, cutest, fastest Valentines dessert in the land. Easy, cherry tarts with a Valentine’s Day twist.

 Take ’em out … and eat ’em.

 And there you have it.
-You’d normally have to cruise a bar close to closing time to come across a tart this easy.
+You’d normally have to cruise a bar at closing time to come across a tart this easy.
 Enjoy.